jexela/Distance-Vector-Routing-With-SQL/README.md

 Author: Alexej Onken

-Institution: Enrolled student at the University of Tuebingen
+Institution: Currently enrolled student at the University of Tuebingen as of March 19th, 2023

 Program: Computer Science Master's degree